 3. The criteria apply to all global-scale foreign and local currency, long-term issuer credit, financial strength, and financial enhancement ratings on insurers in the business of life, health, and property/casualty insurance and reinsurance sectors.
 Property/casualty (or P/C) insurance is also known as non-life.
-For mortgage insurers and title insurers, these criteria should be read in conjunction with "Key Credit Factors For The Mortgage Insurance Industry," published on March 2, 2015, and "Key Credit Factors For Title Insurers," published on Sept.
-22, 2014.
 The criteria also apply to ratings on obligations other than equity hybrid instruments.
-The criteria do not apply to ratings on bond insurers or insurance brokers.
+The criteria do not apply to ratings on bond insurers, insurance brokers, and mortgage and title insurers.